MehdiAliouan/AdventureWork_SQL_PowerBI/README.md

 ## AdventureWork_SQL_PowerBI
-##### AdventureWorks database supports standard online transaction processing scenarios for a fictitious bicycle manufacturer, Scenarios include Manufacturing, Sales, Purchasing, Product Management, Contact Management, and Human Resources.
+#### AdventureWorks database supports standard online transaction processing scenarios for a fictitious bicycle manufacturer, Scenarios include Manufacturing, Sales, Purchasing, Product Management, Contact Management, and Human Resources I did analysis with following steps :

 #### - data cleaning and transformation of tables that we need for the report SQL query.